lelegan/Dictionary-learning/README.md

 # Dictionary-learning

-Implement Dictionary learning and train the Dictionaries to recognize capital letters from A to Z.
+Implement Dictionary learning and train the Dictionaries for object recognition tasks.

 For mathematical details: